 After the Claim

 Most of your involvement with the workers' compensation claim process is complete after filling out the necessary paperwork.
 But you still want to follow up on your claim and make sure you keep detailed records.
 For instance, you may want to keep a journal of how the injury affects your work and day-to-day activities.
 Also, be sure to keep receipts for out-of-pocket expenses and proof of any other hardships caused by the injury.

 If your claim is rejected, you will have the opportunity to appeal in most cases.

 Dealing with complicated legal matters can be very stressful for non-lawyers, especially after sustaining a work-related injury.
 The workers' compensation claim process is often uneventful, but sometimes can require the delicate touch of an experienced legal professional.
-Have a workers' comp attorney evaluate your claim today, at absolutely no charge.
+It's often in your best interests to meet with a workers' comp attorney before filing your claim.